-For Special Appointment, Non-Tenured Factoria the faculty member: Satisfactory culty Renewal and Professional Assessme Marginal Unsatisfactory nts Only: Overall rating of For Non-Tenured Faculty Only: Is Renewal For Tenure Candidates Only: Is Tenure Reco Recommended?
-YES NO mmended?
-YES NO CFEC Members Signatures: Printed Name Signature Date I, the subject of this evaluation, am signing Evaluation Committee's written evaluation comments to the appropriate Director in at the second secon and recommendation.
-I understand that coordance with the following schedule: Imaysubmitadditional Printed Name Signature Date member's personnel file.
+For Special Appointment, Non-Tenured Fac the faculty member: ents Only: Overall rating of

+Satisfactory Marginal Unsatisfactory Recommended?
+YES NO

+For Non-Tenured Faculty Only: Is Renewal 1

+For Tenure Candidates Only: Is Tenure Reco

+For Promotion Candidates Only: Is Promotion on Recommended: I 1E3 I NO

+CFEC Members Signatures:

+Printed Name Signature Date

+Printed Name Signature Date

+Printed Name Signature Date

+Printed Name Signature Date

+Printed Name Signature Date

+I, the subject of this evaluation, am signing to indicate that I have received a copy of the Department Evaluation Committee's written evaluation and recommendation.
+I understand that I may submit additional comments to the appropriate Director in accordance with the following schedule: 1st year appointees: Within three (3) calendar days of the CFEC due date.
+2nd year appointees, tenure, promotion and professional assessment candidates: Within one (1) calendar week of the CFEC due date.

+Printed Name Signature Date

+member's personnel file.
 2. A copy shall be provided to the affected e written evaluation must go to Human Reso urces to be placed in the